 Bed bugs can be difficult to identify as they are similar to many other small insects.
-Also, their appearance can change depending on their age and if they have recently eaten.
+Also, their appearance will change depending on their age and if they have recently eaten.

 If a bed bug has not recently eaten it is flat and oval shaped.
 Once a bed bug has bitten someone it swells in size, becoming longer and redder in color; frequently compared to the shape of a cigar.

 If you have a bed bug infestation you may also notice cast skins.
 The cast skin of a bed bug is an empty shell that is left behind when a bed bug grows.
 This skin will be in the shape of a bed bug but it will be transparent.

 If you think you have found a bed bug, try to catch it on a piece of tape or put it in a plastic bag, you can then have this bug identified by a pest management professional (exterminator) in your area.
 This will be the fastest way to get an ID.
 You can also contact your State Department of Health or State Extension Office to find an expert to identify your sample.